It’s harder now than ever to be found on Facebook, to increase organic post reach and crucially, to get Facebook page likes.

 This means creating posts that are liked, shared and commented on.
 But, as we both know, this isn’t as easy as it sounds.

 Some of these other channels might have grown a lot quicker than your Facebook page.
 So, why not use them to get more Facebook page likes?

 I’d suggest promoting posts that you’ve placed on Facebook, via these other channels.
 E.g. if you’ve created a 2 minute video, post the full clip on Facebook, but only 15 seconds on all the other channels.
 You can do the same with written posts and images.
 As long as it provides value, people will come!

-If you’re able to capture the attention of people who have not liked your page, by the shares, likes and comments of others, (or just if Facebook reaches new people)…
+If you capture the attention of people who have not liked your page, by the shares, likes, and comments of others, (or just if Facebook reaches new people)…

-…you can invite them to like your page!
-And 90% of the time, they accept!
+…you can invite them to like your Facebook page!

 To do this, you need to click on your latest posts likes, just here: